jimacoff/OFN-User-Guide---Master/advanced-features/subscriptions/subscriptions-the-customers-perspective.md

 This page details what a customer with a subscription can expect.
 It also highlights some things that shops offering subscriptions should be aware of.

-## Signing up to OFN
+## Signing up to Abukem

-Customers need to have an account with OFN before you can process subscription orders for them.
+Customers need to have an account with Abukem before you can process subscription orders for them.

-To sign up customers can go to [https://openfoodnetwork.org.au/login](https://openfoodnetwork.org.au/login)
+To sign up customers can go to [https://abukem.com/login](https://abukem.com/login)

 They'll just need their email address, and to create a password.